 At the heart of the school is Chief Flight Instructor Denise Hobart, who has been in aviation for more than 25 years – as a Commercial Airline Pilot, a Corporate Pilot, and an instructor with thousands of hours of experience training students.
 She is a nationally and regionally recognized business owner of the flight school and an FAA approved Part 135 charter (Air Carrier Certificate #AYKA724K).
 She is a two-time recipient of Master Certified Flight Instructor accreditation from the National Association of Flight Instructors and an FAA Gold Seal Instructor.

-In 2006, AWA reached another milestone when it was selected New and Emerging Business of the Year by the Greater Akron Area Chamber of Commerce.
+In 2006, American Winds reached another milestone when it was selected New and Emerging Business of the Year by the Greater Akron Area Chamber of Commerce.
 This achievement helped further establish the school’s role as a leader in education, business and economic and community development.
+In 2018, the College received an award from the Northeast Ohio Council for Higher Education for its student intern program.
 These successes cannot compare with our greatest achievement … our students.
 We are proud of each graduate, whether he or she chooses a career in aviation or merely flies for pleasure.